1 Yr (Add-On)

 The B.A.
-(Hons ) in Counselling & Addiction Studies programme combines theory and practical skills, Psychopathology, contemporary discourses in counselling, advanced counselling and psychotherapeutic skills, principles & practices of group therapy and stress & anxiety related disorders.
+(Hons) in Counselling and Addiction Studies programme combines theory and practical skills, Psychopathology, Contemporary Discourses in Counselling & Addiction Studies, Advanced counselling and psychotherapeutic skills, Principles & practices of group therapy and Managing Process and Behavioural Addictions.
 You will then apply these to the completion of a final year project and an applied practice work placement.

 The course will commence in September and can be taken on a full time or part-time basis.
 The course is delivered across two twelve week terms through a combination of classroom based modules as well as some that are ‘blended’.